 In Eukaryotes, the cytoplasmic 80S ribosome is a multimeric complex comprising a large and a small subunit with around 80 distinct ribosomal proteins contributing to these two subunits.
 In animals, most ribosomal proteins are encoded by single copy genes.
 In contrast, all ribosomal proteins in Arabidopsis are encoded by small gene families, of two to five genes.
 Other sequenced plant genomes also appear to have multiple genes for each ribosomal protein.
 One possible explanation for the presence of multiple genes for each ribosomal protein in plants is that ribosomal protein genes are retained following genome duplication in order to maintain stoichiometric ratios of the ribosomal proteins that make up the multi-protein complex of the ribosome.
 However, this hypothesis has not been tested.
 The available Arabidopsis thaliana genome sequence and recent release of the genome sequence of the closely related species Arabidopsis lyrata, allows for comparative analysis of ribosomal protein retention post whole genome duplication in the Arabidopsis lineage.

 In this Honours project the student will carry out comparative sequence analysis, and compare amino acid sequence, genome location and rates of sequence divergence for ribosomal protein genes in A. thaliana and A. lyrata.
 Gene families with divergent members will be further characterized through expression analysis.
 The student will have the opportunity to use bioinformatics and available genome resources and molecular biology to make further comparison with other closely related species.
 This project will allow the student to develop skills and expertise in bioinformatics, phylogenetic and gene evolution analysis, and in molecular biology techniques for gene amplification, sequencing and expression studies.
 The student will have the benefit of developing a broad knowledge and skill base through the complementary expertise provided by members of the Byrne and Ho labs.
-The student will also have opportunities for advancing their communication skills through regular lab meetings and presentations within the School of Biological Sciences.
+The student will also have opportunities for advancing their communication skills through regular lab meetings and presentations within the Biological Sciences.